2013

 The tipping point for Rosenthal came in 1992 when, just out of law school, he traveled to Mexico on behalf of Minnesota Advocates for Human Rights to document abuses against the indigenous population in Chiapas.
 While there, he visited the main psychiatric hospital in Mexico City, where he was so appalled by the physical and treatment conditions that he committed himself to advocating for the human rights of people with disabilities around the world and to create global change.

-Rosenthal and his work have been profiled by The New York Times Magazine, 20/20, Good Morning America, and Nightline, and have been the subject of editorials in The New York Times, The International Herald Tribune, and The Washington Post
+Rosenthal and his work have been profiled by The New York Times Magazine (The Global Willowbrook), 20/20, Good Morning America, and Nightline, and have been the subject of editorials in The New York Times, The International Herald Tribune, and The Washington Post.

 In addition to being the 2013 recipient of the Charles Bronfman Prize, Rosenthal has earned an Echoing Green Public Service Fellowship, the Mental Health Association of New York City Humanitarian Award, the Thomas J. Dodd Prize in International Justice and Human Rights (accepted on behalf of DRI), an Ashoka Fellowship, the Henry B. Betts Award from the American Association of People with Disabilities for “pioneering the field of international human rights advocacy for people with disabilities,” the American Psychiatric Association’s Human Rights Award, and the University of Chicago Public Service Award.
 He was appointed to serve as the 2015-2016 Robert Drinan, S.J., Chair in International Human Rights at the Georgetown University Law Center.
 He lives in Washington, D.C. and Plum Island, MA with his family.